Booookkkkkssss/books_main/README.md

 <details>

-1. The NYT measures sales from specific, confidential vendors (online & in-person) offering ‘a wide range of general interest titles’ in the US.
+1. The _New York Times_ measures sales from specific, confidential vendors (online & in-person) offering ‘a wide range of general interest titles’ in the US.
 It is not a measurement of which books are selling the most copies, overall.
-Bulk sales, if the NYT book review dept decides to include them, are indicated by a † next to the book title on the list.
+Bulk sales, if the NYT book review department decides to include them, are indicated by a † next to the book title on the list.

 2. Institutional sales, perennial sellers, textbooks, classroom reading, reference material, etc, is not included.
-The NYT requires that 5000–10 000 books be sold in a week by reporting vendors, in order to be included on the list.
+The NYT requires that 5000 to 10 000 books be sold in a week by reporting vendors, in order to be included on the list.

 3. Ebooks were first included on 13 FEB 2011.